SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 ### 2.5 Assumptions and Dependencies
 - **Assumptions:**
   - Stakeholders will provide necessary access and support for integration with existing systems.
-  - Users will provide genuine and relevant reviews for analysis.
+  - Actual buyers will provide genuine and relevant reviews for analysis.
 - **Dependencies:**
   - The software's performance relies on the availability of natural language processing libraries.
   - Successful integration with external platforms depends on their cooperation and technical compatibility.